 Instructors are the key to spreading Mental Health First Aid across the country.
 Instructors are individuals certified to teach the course in their communities and beyond.

 Applicants to an Adult or Youth MHFA Instructor training course must first be certified as a First Aider in that curriculum.
-Instructor certification results from a 5-day or 3-day training that presents the Mental Health First Aid course and provides in-depth instruction on facilitating the curriculum.
-The training includes a written exam and evaluates each candidate’s ability to present the Mental Health First Aid course to a variety of audiences.
-Become certified to teach the adult or youth curriculum, or both.
+Instructor certification results from a 3-day training that presents the Mental Health First Aid course and provides in-depth instruction on facilitating the curriculum.
+The training includes self-paced pre-work, a written exam and a presentation that evaluates each candidate’s ability to present the Mental Health First Aid course to a variety of audiences.
+Become certified to teach the Adult or Youth curriculum, or both.